 Just like essay writing, poetry also demands the poet to spend significant time setting the idea behind a particular topic.

 Your Tone Matters

 Yes, your tone does matter!

 You can write something in a funny way, old-fashioned, serious, sarcastic, or colloquial way.
 In short, in any way you like.

 The most significant thing is the tone that you have chosen as a fit for your poem and the message that you want to convey.

 Remember!
 Never casually write anything if you are trying to be serious.
-Similarly, if you are trying to be funny do not add seriousness in your tone.
+Similarly, if you are trying to be funny, do not add seriousness to your tone.